NickM133/PowershellGym/_pages/home.md

 ## Follow My Journey

-You can follow my 60-day journey right here.
-I’ll organize the posts by week, making it easy to track progress and dive into specific scripts:
+You can follow my 60-day journey right here, where I'll be diving into different aspects of Powershell each week.
+Each week has a unique theme, allowing me to explore specific areas in depth:

-### Week 1:
+### Week 1: Entra ID

 	- Day 1:
 	- Day 2: